arnstein99/ringbuf/README.md

 ## The Test Program
 The file `testring.cc` contains a test program.
 An associated `Makefile` is also provided.

-`testring.cc` has a few tuining parameters near its beginning.
+`testring.cc` has a few tuning parameters near its beginning.
 In particular, a `#define` determines whether the basic `Ringbuf` class or the thread-safe `Posix_Ringbuf` class is to be tested.

 I verified the test program and its associated Makefile on a Debian Linux host.
 I found that the mutex feature was absolutely required to avoid incorrect behavior.